Lesona-Systems/Underwolf/README.md

 to
     addon_master_list.json

-The script will also backup the list at the beginning of each run just in case something goes wrong.
+The script will also backup the master addon list at the beginning of each run.

 ## Copyright © 2022 Nicholas Johnson